On Our Shelves Now

 As these characters’ stories build and converge, they astonish.
 For while this heartbreaking and magical book entertains and is at once about family, love of parents and children, art and money, it’s also about the nation’s reckoning with a tragic police shooting playing over and over again on the news.
 And with what it can mean to be Black in America.

 Who has been killed?
 Who is The Kid?
 Will the author finish his book tour, and what kind of world will he leave behind?
 Unforgettably told, with characters who burn into your mind and an electrifying plot ideal for book club discussion, Hell of a Book is the novel Mott has been writing in his head for the last ten years.
 And in its final twists, it truly becomes its title.

 Jason Mott has published four novels.
 His first novel, The Returned, was a New York Times bestseller and was turned into a TV series that ran for two seasons.
 He has a BFA in Fiction and an MFA in Poetry, both from the University of North Carolina at Wilmington.
 His poetry and fiction have appeared in various literary journals, and his most recent novel, Hell of a Book, was named the winner of the National Book Award for Fiction, 2021.

 Praise for Hell of a Book

-"Hell of a Book more than lives up to its title.
-Playful, searching, raw and necessary, this writing, this voice, this novel twisted me up and turned me inside out, dazzled me, surprised me and moved me."—Charles Yu, author of National Book Award winner Interior Chinatown
+“Hell of a Book more than lives up to its title.
+Playful, searching, raw, and necessary, this writing, this voice, this novel twisted me up and turned me inside out, dazzled me, surprised me and moved me.”—Charles Yu, author of the National Book Award winner Interior Chinatown

 “Hell of a Book teetertotters real life and fiction in a dizzying yet dazzling exploration of exploration itself.
 Jason Mott brings much of what he's known for and a lot of what we do not expect to this inventive offering.”—Kiese Laymon, author of How to Slowly Kill Yourself and Others in America